matyus/matyus.github.com/_posts/2023-02-10-did-they-pass-the-coding-exercise.md

 Since hiring is an extremely expensive process (in terms of time, energy, money, everything), derisking each new hire is immensely important.[^recovery]

-[recovery]: As a candidate, it's takes a lot to put yourself out there in an interview.
+[^recovery]: As a candidate, it's takes a lot to put yourself out there in an interview.
 You might feel good about how everything went but still not get the job.
 Conversely, I wouldn't want a candidate accepting a job offer that they didn't feel good about.
 You can't force these things.
 Fitness is not singular.
 A power lifter and a marathon runner aren’t exactly interachangeable.There will be times where our team interviews an amazing marathoner but we know we need a strong power lifter, and we have to pass on the marathoner.
 You can't let your sense of self-worth be dictated by the number of offers you get—especially in a tough job market—where your livelihood could literally be on the line.
 No matter how hard it gets, it's not something to be take personally.